 6.3.
-Inference on the Quantile Regression Process.
+Inference from the Quantile Regression Process.
 To illustrate our proposed inference strategy we have decomposed the test of the location scale shift hypothesis based on the full model represented in Figure 6.1, into several intermediate steps.
 In each of these steps we present results for only a subset of eight selected covariate effects in an effort to conserve space, but all 15 covariate effects are handled in an identical fashion.
-In Figure 6.2 we present, for each of our selected covariates, the prediction of the process $\hat{\beta}i(\tau)$ based on the regression onto the estimated "intercept process", $\hat{\beta}1(\tau)$ as indicated by (4.1).
+In Figure 6.2 we present, for each of our selected covariates, the prediction of the process $\hat{\beta}i(\tau)$ based on the regression onto the estimated "intercept process", $\hat{\beta}1(\tau)$ as indicated by (5.1).
 Each of the fitted curves is based on least squares estimation using the 301 estimated points of the quantile regression process for each coordinate.
 The solid lines in these panels are the same as those appearing in the previous figure; the dotted lines represents the fitted curve.
 With the possible exception of the recall effect, none of these fits look very compelling, but at this stage we are already deeply mired in the Durbin problem and so it is difficult to judge the significance of departures from the fitted relationships.

 Taking the residuals from the panels of Figure 6.2, and standardizing by the Cholesky decomposition of their (inverse) covariance matrix yields the parametric quantile regression process, $\hat{v}n(\tau)$.
 It is misleading, of course, to associate the coordinates of this process with the original labeling of the coordinates of $\hat{\beta}(\tau)$, since the matrix transformation of the process mixes the coordinates thoroughly.
 Had we specified hypothetical values for the coefficients rather than estimating them for Figure 6.2, we could of course treat the resulting process as a vector of independent Brownian bridges under the null.
 However, the effect of the estimation is to distort the variability of the process, as we have seen in Section 3.
 At this point we estimate the function \dot{g} and perform the martingale transformation on each slope coordinate.
 The transformation is applied on the restricted subinterval, $[\tau_0, \tau_1]$, as described at the end of Section 4.1, yielding the new process, $\tilde{v}n(\tau)$, The transformed coordinates of this process are, under the null hypothesis, asymptotically, independent Brownian motions.
-We consider the test statistic, which takes the value 82.42.
+We consider the test statistic, which takes the value 112.23.
 Here $\mathcal{T} = [.25, .75]$ so there is an additional .05 trimming to mollify the extreme behavior of the transformation in the tails.
-The critical value
+The critical value for this test is 16.00, employing the l_1 norm, so the location-scale-shift hypothesis is decisively rejected.